gouttegd/sssom-java/README.md

 ----
 * Support for other serialisation formats (RDF/XML-serialised OWL axioms, JSON), reading and writing.
-* Helper classes and methods to manipulate the mappings; in particular, generating OWL “translations” of said mappings.
-* More ROBOT pluggable commands to manipulate mappings as part of a ROBOT pipeline.
+* Support for mapping inversion.
+* More documentation (particulary for SSSOM/Transform).
+* Support for ”direct” translation of mappings into OWL axioms, as per the SSSOM specification (without using custom rules).

 Copying